 Rashes associated with psoriasis can appear anywhere on your body, and they tend to be covered in silvery scales.
-Psoriasis rashes are often itchy, but rashes from lupus typically aren’t.
+Psoriasis rashes are often itchy, while rashes from lupus typically aren’t.

 Lupus and psoriasis can both flare up, often unexpectedly.
 You can have lupus or psoriasis but go through long periods where you experience no noticeable symptoms.
-Flare-ups are usually preceded by specific triggers.
+Flare-ups are usually caused by specific triggers.

 A psoriasis flare-up can also follow any type of injury or damage to the skin, such as: